thatliuser/cva6-setup/README.md

 # Important notices
 - This script was mostly made to run on my personal computer, which runs on `Arch Linux 5.19.10`.
 Other versions or distributions of Linux are not guaranteed to work as effectively, or even at all.
 - I strongly dislike when software is installed without explicit notice onto my computer.
 So, all dependencies that are downloaded when the script runs will be put into a controlled directory, which will live under the environment variable `RISCV`.
 The script will force you to set this variable before running.
+- The version of Verilator that is installed in `pacman.fish` is very specifically version `4.200`.
+This is because the CVA6 is very iffy about what version it is able to compile with, and the latest version does not compile it without some patches.
+I'm not certain that these patches actually fix the problem, so rolling back to an older version seems to be the safer bet.
 - __I have not personally seen any output from the Linux kernel image running on the CVA6 simulator.__
     - __HOWEVER__,
         - The CVA6 is designed to have nearly identical output to [Spike](https://github.com/riscv-software-src/riscv-isa-sim), RISC-V's official ISA emulator.